dcollis92/stay-sharp-and-practice/linkedin-learning/aws/introduction-to-aws-1-cloud-concepts/1-introduction-to-cloud-computing.md

 - [x] hypervising
   - Together with connectivity, hypervising is the enabling technology.

-Q: Why do many people choose to use the cloud for everyday tasks?
+4. Why do many people choose to use the cloud for everyday tasks?

 - [ ] for enhanced security and privacy
 - [ ] for advertising and growing fans and customers